Comparing QSR: ISO 13485 and 21 CFR Part 820

 There are significant similarities between 21 CFR Part 820 and ISO 13485:2016, but there are still a few minor specifications that might not be explicitly contained within ISO 13485.

 Organizations conforming to 21 CFR Part 820 can move confidently towards compliance with ISO 13485:2016.
-With compliance to the subject regulation, companies can market medical devices in the U.S.A commercially as well as internationally.
+With compliance with the subject regulation, companies can market medical devices in the U.S.A commercially as well as internationally.

 Comparing ISO 13485 with FDA 21 CFR Part 820